 Study after study has shown that most individual investors have poor returns investing on their own.
 A recent study showing this was done by Dalbar Inc. For the twenty years ending 12/31/2015 the S&P 500 Index averaged 9.85% per year.
 The average equity fund investor earned a return of only 5.19% in comparison.
-Why is there such a drastic difference?
+Why is there such a measurable difference?

 Investing is as much of an emotional game as it is anything else.
 Other than family, finances and money are as personal of an asset as you can have.
 As a result, people tend to make decisions that are driven by emotion as opposed to facts and data.
 Note the market cycle of emotions from Russell Investments below: